US Enters the Korean Conflict

-This document is part of the George M. Elsey papers, located at the Harry S. Truman Presidential Library in Independence, Missouri.
-Elsey, who had worked under President Franklin D. Roosevelt during World War II, was a top administrative assistant to the President.
-Truman met with Elsey and other advisors on the morning of the 27th to draft and revise the public statement--his second on the Korean conflict.
-At 11:30 a.m. the President met with members of the foreign affairs and foreign relations committees of Congress and, shortly after, the statement was released to newspaper reporters.
-That afternoon, Truman attended another meeting of the United Nations to propose a resolution urging all members of the United Nations to give assistance to South Korea.
+Truman's statement was released to newspaper reporters.
+That afternoon, Truman attended a meeting of the United Nations and proposed a resolution urging all UN member nations to give assistance to South Korea.
 The meeting had been originally planned for the morning but was postponed to accommodate one of its members.
 Secretary of State Dean Acheson later reflected that the Soviets liked to point out that since the U.N. meeting occurred after the President's statement, Truman could not truthfully claim that his decision to commit forces was influenced by the wishes of the United Nations.
 When it did meet later that day, the United Nations passed his resolution, although a handful of dissenting countries abstained.

 Links go to DocsTeach, the online tool for teaching with documents from the National Archives.